iobroker-community-adapters/ioBroker.kecontact/README.md

 ### Load charging sessions

 You can check this option to periodically download the latest charging sessions (30) from your wall box.
+ATTENTION for users from version v1.1.1 and below: you have to check this option to still receive for charging sessions!

 ### Refresh Interval